WordPerfect: Atari ST

 Like other versions, WordPerfect for the ST was not copy-protected.
-In 1988 WordPerfect threatened to abandon the Atari market after copies of the word processor were found on several pirate bulletin board systems.
+Antic magazine wrote "WordPerfect Corp. doesn't need to worry too much about piracy: WordPerfect is almost unusable without its manual of over 600 pages!"
+The magazine was mistaken; in 1988 WordPerfect threatened to abandon the Atari market after copies of the word processor were found on several pirate bulletin board systems.
 However, support from the Atari community convinced WordPerfect to reconsider and support for the Atari ST continued, but only a single developer was assigned to the project to fix bugs.

+Covering the subject of WordPerfect's commitment to the Atari ST market, ST-Log's Ian Chadwick writes, "WordPerfect Corp. squashed rumours that they would pull out of the Atari market, due to rampant piracy.
+WP was found on at least three pirate BBSs, but they are still making the effort to stay with us.
+That shows a serious commitment on their part.
+If you want them to remain part of this market, then show them the same amount of respect and don't make or accept any pirate copies of their product."

+Worldwide sales numbers of WordPerfect for Atari ST would eventually help relieve the concerns of the piracy situation with Atari ST User reporting, "Talk here in the USA points to the fact that Word Perfect Corp. will continue to support the ST derivative of its WP package, currently at version 4.1 (functionally equivalent to MS-DOS version 4.2).
+There is even talk of further changes and an upgrade adding a few new features to the package.
+It seems that Word Perfect's ST sales have been good enough, particularly in Europe, to warrant a continued commitment to the product.

+WordPerfect would go on to fully support version 4.1 for the Atari ST with a number of bug fixes, patches, system compatibility updates with all Atari ST, STe, TT, and Falcon computers, including their renowned excellent customer support from 1987 - 1991."

 A WordPerfect 5.1 version for the Atari ST was planned and in development but was later cancelled.

 Amiga

 In 1987, WordPerfect was ported to the Amiga 1000 and was upgraded through version 4.1 on the Amiga platform despite rumors of its discontinuation.
 The company's efforts were not well supported by Amiga users and it did not sell well.
 Though it could be started from the Workbench or CLI, WordPerfect remained a fundamentally text-oriented program and retained its DOS command structure.
 Satellite Software received criticism for releasing a non-graphical word processor on a graphically oriented system.

 In 1989, WordPerfect Corporation stopped all Amiga development, including work on a version of PlanPerfect, stating that it had lost $800,000 on the computer and could not afford to add Amiga-specific features.
 After customers stated that they would be satisfied with a DOS-like word processor the company resumed development of only the Amiga version of WordPerfect, but discontinued it in 1992.